selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 In reality, all of this is done on batches of data, as one uses stochastic gradient descent to optimize neural networks.
 """

+[FIX_THIS_EXPLANATION]

 https://stable-diffusion-art.com/samplers/
 https://huggingface.co/docs/diffusers/main/en/using-diffusers/schedulers

 ### Instructions, because everyone needs guidance (Conditioning)

+So far we have talked about how to generate images but have conveniently skipped over how to describe the kinds of images we want.
+This was another major revolution for Diffusion models, because back even when we could generate high quality images using models like [GANs](), it was tough to tell them what we want them to generate.
+Let us focus on that now.

 Over the years the field of image gen has substantially improved and now we are not only limited to texts as a means of helping us generate images.